Floorp-Projects/Floorp/taskcluster/docs/taskgraph.rst

 ``task``
    The task's TaskCluster task definition.

-The task definition may contain "relative datestamps" of the form ``{"relative-datestamp": "certain number of seconds/hours/days/years"}``.
-These will be replaced in the last step, while creating tasks.
-The UTC timestamp at that moment is noted, and all the relative datestamps are replaced with respect to this timestamp.

 The task definition may contain "task references" of the form ``{"task-reference": "string containing <task-label>"}``.
 These will be replaced during the optimization step, with the appropriate taskId substituted